-The WidePoint NFI PKI PA will review the WidePoint NFI PKI CP at least once every year.
-Corrections, updates, or changes to the WidePoint NFI PKI CP will be publicly available.
-Suggested changes to the WidePoint NFI PKI CP will be communicated to the contact in Section1.5.2, Contact Person; such communication must include a description of the change, a change justification, and contact information for the person requesting the change.
+The WidePoint NFI PKI PA will review the WidePoint NFI CP at least once every year.
+Corrections, updates, or changes to the WidePoint NFI CP will be publicly available.
+Suggested changes to the WidePoint NFI CP will be communicated to the contact in Section0, The WidePoint Policy Authority is responsible for all aspects of this CPS.

+Contact Person; such communication must include a description of the change, a change justification, and contact information for the person requesting the change.